ganeshpundejr/UserService/README.md

-# User Management Service Getting Started
+# User Management Service

-### Different Annotation used in Spring Boot
+### Different Annotation used in User Management Service
 For further reference, please consider the following sections:

 * [@RestController](This annotation is used to start entry point class for spring boot application)